opensearch-project/documentation-website/_security/configuration/configuration.md

 `jwt_url_parameter` | If the token is not transmitted in the HTTP header, but as an URL parameter, define the name of this parameter here.
 `subject_key` | The key in the JSON payload that stores the user name.
 If not set, the [subject](https://tools.ietf.org/html/rfc7519#section-4.1.2) registered claim is used.
 `roles_key` | The key in the JSON payload that stores the user's roles.
 The value of this key must be a comma-separated list of roles.
-`jwt_clock_skew_tolerance_seconds` |  Sets a window of time in seconds to prevent authentication failures due to a misalignment between clock times for the JWT issuing server and the receiving server.
+`jwt_clock_skew_tolerance_seconds` |  Sets a window of time in seconds to prevent authentication failures due to a misalignment between clock times for the JWT authentication server and OpenSearch node.
 Security sets 30 seconds as the default.
 Use this setting to apply a custom value.

-Because JSON web tokens are self-contained and the user is authenticated on the HTTP level, no additional `authentication_backend` is needed.
+Because JSON Web Tokens are self-contained and the user is authenticated on the HTTP level, no additional `authentication_backend` is needed.
 Set this value to `noop`.

 ### Symmetric key algorithms: HMAC